A tufted or clumping perennial, to 60 cm high with ‘grassy’ leaves and a rhizome.

-It is a very hardy and attractive plant for informal rockeries or massed displays.
-The plants somewhat resemble Dianella sp. in form but not in flower.
+This is a very hardy and attractive plant for informal rockeries or massed displays.
+The plants somewhat resemble Dianella spp. in form but not in flower.

 Orthrosanthus multiflorus requires very little attention and flowers in winter through to early summer.
 It will grow in semi shade but will take full sun and may be used in coastal planting with some front-line shelter.

 The flowers last only a day but are produced in such profusion that there is hardly a time during its flowering season that it is without a flower.
 Most people would find the butterfly and bee attracting qualities of this plant to be a bonus.

 Plant in semi-shade on a well-drained soil with some moisture.
 It could be treated as a native bedding annual in some areas.

 Propagation is by seed or division.
 Morning Iris is sometimes available in native plant nurseries and seed is also available from seed merchants.